ravideshmukh2/RDServerHandler/README.md

 Step 1: Add folder in your project RDServerHandlerLib.

+Step 2: Add Library search from Xcode Project Build Settings tab to -

+        $(SRCROOT)/YOUR_PROJECT_NAME/RDServerHandlerLib

-Step 2: Import library in a class wherever you want to call a web service.
+Step 3: Import library in a class wherever you want to call a web service.
 - #import "RDServerHandler.h"

 Step 3: Add below lines of code to call a service the same class.